lipp/zbus/README.md

 -- register a function, which will be called, when a zbus-message's url matches expression member:replier_add(
-	 -- the expression to match
+	  -- the expression to match ^matches string begin, $ matches string end '^echo$',
-          '^echo$',
+	  -- the callback gets passed in the matched url, in this case always 'echo', -- and the unserialized argument string
-	  -- the callback gets passed in the matched url, in this case always 'echo', and the unserialized argument string function(url,argument_str)
+	  function(url,argument_str)
 	       print(url,argument_str)
 	       return argument_str
          end)

 -- start the event loop, which will forward all 'echo' calls to member. member:loop()